soee/Flowpack.OpenSearch.ContentRepositoryAdaptor/README.md

 alternative to FlowQuery.
 In the long run, we might be able to integrate this API back into FlowQuery, but for now it works well as-is.

-Generally, Elasticsearch queries are done using the `Search` Eel helper.
+Generally, OpenSearch queries are done using the `Search` Eel helper.
 In case you want to retrieve a *list of nodes*, you'll generally do:
 ```
 nodes = ${Search.query(site)....execute()}